Coderaccangus/2024-JUL-portfolio/README.md

  ### Services
 Services page show different service provied by the company such as web development. this page shows three services

+### Contact
+the contact page allows the user to contact the company providing differnt infomation.